๐ฎEmail address

 Content

-Mail Transfer Protocol (SMTP) server name or IP address.
+The mail transfer protocol (SMTP) server name or IP location.

 Example: The server name provided by Google is: smtp.gmail.com